The 19 Most Valuable Pennies Ever Sold

 Why is the 1977 penny worth so much?

-The 1977-D Lincoln Cent is common up to MS65 grade.
-Yet, it becomes challenging in MS66 and even scarcer in MS67 or higher.
+The 1977-D Lincoln Cent is common up to MS65 grade (above average luster and strike).
+Yet, it becomes challenging in MS66 and even scarcer in MS67 (Very well struck with minor imperfections visible without magnification) or higher.
 There are only three MS68 examples certified by PCGS.
 In 2016, an MS68RD sold for $7,050 at Heritage Auctions.

 What makes a 1999 penny valuable?

-Some of the 1999 business strikes for pennies were struck with a reverse proof die accidentally.
+Some 1999 business strikes for pennies were struck with a reverse proof die by accident.
 From 1994 to 2008, all regular proof Lincoln cents should display the letters AM of AMERICA separated from each other, in the so-called Wide AM style reverse.
-Anything different is considered a variety or a Mint error, which can be worth up to $1,450.00, in good condition, according to PCGS.
+Anything different is considered a variety or a Mint error, that can be worth up to $1,450.00, in good condition, according to PCGS.

 What penny is worth over $1000000?

 According to PCGS, the 1958 Doubled Die Lincoln Cent variety is one of the mega-rarities of the 20th century.
-There are only three known examples.
-In 2023 GreatCollections Auctions sold a PCGS MS65 Red example for $1,136,250.
+There are only three known examples of these highly valuable rare coins.
+In 2023, GreatCollections Auctions sold one of the Lincoln Wheat Cents graded MS65 for $1,136,250.

 What are the top 10 rare pennies?

-The top 10 rarest pennies worth money are:
+The top 10 rarest pennies worth money, based on survival estimates from PCGS and similar sources:

 What year penny is most valuable?